The Many Hats Worn By An Inbound Marketing Consultant

 Evaluate the Appropriate Technologies

-There's a wide range of technology options for websites, web forms, landing pages and nurture email campaigns.
+There are a wide range of technology options for websites, web forms, landing pages and nurture email campaigns.
 Some are reasonably priced and do not represent a significant cost for most small and mid size businesses.

 Depending on business requirements, an inbound marketing consultant will recommend the right blend of technologies.

-A Plan For Measuring Progress and Success
+Develop a Plan For Measuring Progress and Success

 A combination of website analytics data, marketing automation system information and CRM data will indicate which efforts are working best.